-Our Juniors Program is built on the core principles of traditional martial arts but modified to suit the physical differences of adults & children and focuses on helping them develop discipline, co-ordination, balance, focus and tactics to deal with bullies in a non-physical way that will be applicable to their every day environment.
+Our Juniors Program is built on the core principles of traditional martial arts but modified to suit the physical differences children and focuses on helping them develop discipline, coordination, balance, focus and tactics to deal with bullies in a non-physical way that will apply to their everyday environment.
 The Junior Program aims to prepare children students for moving into the Seniors Program.
 In our Juniors Karate Program, we teach the Okinawan karatedo style of Matsubayashi-ryu (Shorin-ryu).

-- Fostering Self-Discipline – One of the central tenets of all forms of the martial arts is an absolute focus on self-discipline.
+One of the central tenets of all forms of martial arts is an absolute focus on self-discipline.
 Today’s kids are so accustomed to receiving instant gratification that lessons in self-restraint and discipline aren’t always easy to come by.
-Kids with a martial arts background, however, are continually reminded of how essential self-discipline is
+Kids with a martial arts background, however, are continually reminded of how essential self-discipline is.

-- Boosting Socialsation Skills – Kids who don’t always thrive in highly social environments may find it easier to get to know people and make new friends when they’re in a room filled with peers who share a common interest.
-The kids on the playground may not always have much common ground, but devotees to the martial arts are able to get to know one another through shared pursuits.
-Partner-driven forms like jiu jitsu can also foster camaraderie, as they force kids to pair off and build their skills together
+Kids who don’t always thrive in highly social environments may find it easier to get to know people and make new friends when they’re in a room filled with peers who share a common interest.
+The kids on the playground may not always have much common ground, but devotees to the martial arts can get to know one another through shared pursuits.

-- Encouraging Physical Activity – Limiting screen time is a great idea when it comes to getting kids off the couch and encouraging them to be more active, but it only goes so far.
-Enrolling an inactive child in such a physically demanding pastime not only discourages the sedentary lifestyle she’s used to, but also gives her an enjoyable activity that inspires her to keep moving
+Limiting screen time is a great idea when it comes to getting kids off the couch and encouraging them to be more active, but it only goes so far.
+Enrolling an inactive child in such a physically demanding pastime not only discourages the sedentary lifestyle she’s used to but also gives her an enjoyable activity that inspires her to keep moving.

-- Learning to Set and Achieve Goals – Most forms of martial arts are based around an accomplishment system of colored belts that signify the wearer’s degree of skill.
-When your child strives toward each new belt, he’s learning valuable lessons about setting and reaching his goals
+Most forms of martial arts are based around an accomplishment system of coloured belts that signify the wearer’s degree of skill.
+When your child strives toward each new belt, he’s learning valuable lessons about setting and reaching his goals.

-- Increased Self-Esteem – Confidence comes with achievement, so your child’s self-esteem level will get a boost with every new move he masters and every belt he earns.
-Kids who struggle with a low sense of self-worth usually become more confident as time progresses while they’re enrolled in a martial arts class
+Confidence comes with achievement, so your child’s self-esteem level will get a boost with every new move he masters and every belt he earns.
+Kids who struggle with a low sense of self-worth usually become more confident as time progresses while they’re enrolled in a martial arts class.

-- Instilling a Sense of Respect – Learning any martial arts style will require your child to show her instructor unflinching respect.
+Learning any martial arts style will require your child to show her instructor unflinching respect.
 Today’s kid culture doesn’t always include respect for authority, adults or those in advanced positions.
-When she goes to her karate or tae kwon do class, though, your child will be learning lessons in respect along with new moves
+When she goes to her karate class, though, your child will be learning lessons in respect along with new moves.

-- Encouraging Non-Violent Conflict Resolution – Thinking that martial arts instruction promotes violent behavior is justified if your only experience with the activity comes from television or movies.
-In fact, many defensive styles teach kids peaceful, non-violent conflict resolution skills and emphasize the importance of avoiding a physical altercation
+Thinking that martial arts instruction promotes violent behaviour is justified if your only experience with the activity comes from television or movies.
+In fact, many defensive styles teach kids peaceful, non-violent conflict resolution skills and emphasize the importance of avoiding a physical altercation.

-- Developing Teamwork Skills – Whether he’s breaking boards to get a new belt or sparring in a practice setting to master a new maneuver, there are few things that your child does in his martial arts classes that will be done on his own.
-Working together to learn new things and accomplish goals is an important life lesson for kids to learn, and instruction in the martial arts can help your child learn that lesson
+Whether he’s breaking boards to get a new belt or sparring in a practice setting to master a new maneuver, there are few things that your child does in his martial arts classes that will be done on his own.
+Working together to learn new things and accomplish goals is an important life lesson for kids to learn, and instruction in the martial arts can help your child learn that lesson.